 Civil Society activists critique first week of deliberations at High-level Political Forum on Sustainable Development

-New York City, 14 July 2017: With the first week of deliberations at the 2017 High-level Political Forum on Sustainable Development coming to a close this Friday at the UN in New York, civil society activists are criticizing a piecemeal approach to the implementation of the 2030 Agenda for Sustainable Development.
-Especially worrisome to activists is a growing gap between aspirational goals and a lack of proper and comprehensive means of implementation.
+New York City, 14 July 2017.
+The first week of deliberations at the 2017 High-level Political Forum on Sustainable Development is coming to a close.
+Now, civil society activists are criticizing a piecemeal approach to the implementation of the 2030 Agenda for Sustainable Development.
+Especially worrisome is a growing gap between aspirational goals and a lack of proper and comprehensive means of implementation.

-On many occasions – during side-events as well as in official sessions – civil society experts pointed out that relying on financial means alone to implement the SDGs represented a reductionist view.
+Civil society experts pointed out that relying on financial means alone to implement the SDGs represented a reductionist view.
+This was specified on many occasions – during side-events as well as in official sessions.
 “It is important to question whether ‘trillions’ are really needed to achieve the goals.
 More fundamental are the policy and regulatory challenges,” explained Stefano Prato, Managing Director at Society for International Development.

 Chee Yoke Ling, Director of Programmes at Third World Network, reiterated: “The HLPF should not just be a space for presenting ever-new schemes for how to funnel money into the place perceived to be the right one”.
-She added: “Rather, the Forum should give space to a debate around what normative framework is needed to create the necessary policy and political space for countries, particularly in the global South.
-Only in this way will the renewed global Partnership be able to avoid PPPs increasing costs and worsening inequalities, or trade rules that impede the abilities of smallholder farmers to produce food locally.”
+Also she added: “Rather, the Forum should give space to a debate around what normative framework is needed to create the necessary policy and political space for countries.
+This counts particularly in the global South.
+Only in this way will the renewed global Partnership be able to avoid PPPs increasing costs and worsening inequalities.
+Another benefit is to trade rules that impede the abilities of smallholder farmers to produce food locally.”